01Documentation

 Common auto-resume entrypoints:

-• sandbox runtime APIs such as files and contexts
+- sandbox runtime APIs such as files, contexts, and supervised sessions

 For a paused sandbox, auto-resume creates a new runtime pod for the same sandbox identity and restores the saved rootfs checkpoint before the sandbox is used.
 Public service URLs remain stable until the sandbox is explicitly deleted or hard_ttl expires.